project-forth-works/project-forth-works/README.md

 ## What this project is all about ...

-Forth thrives largely on open source but our problem lies in the saying '****When you have seen one Forth, you have seen one Forth****'.
-Here we like to embrace our differences.
+Forth would benefit greatly from an active community sharing sources and solutions.
+But our problem lies in the saying: **When you have seen one Forth, you have seen one Forth**.

-This project is an attempt to spread ideas, algorithms, protocols, applications and hardware drivers.
-The idea is to start with describing the idea, then the algorithm in pseudo code and an example in **Generic Forth**.
-Links to information, a description of pitfalls, etc. We hope that examples in a lot of Forth dialects and CPU variants will be added.
+With this project we would like to embrace our differences.
+And start sharing, despite having all the different Forths-dialects.

-It can also be the place to ask for help with a stranded project.
-To do that, you must upload the project and describe it in the appropriate category.
+The core idea of this project is to use a simple, generic version of Forth to spread ideas, algorithms, protocols, applications and hardware drivers.
+This generic version of Forth guarantees that it can be understood and used by (almost) everybody in the Forth-community.

 Click [here if you want to read more about **Project-Forth-Works**](https://Project-Forth-Works.github.io/)
   ***